sorrymannn/x3d-rag-benchmark/README.md

 ![HuggingFace](https://img.shields.io/badge/HuggingFace-sentence--transformers-orange.svg)

 An open-source benchmark measuring the impact of CPU cache and architecture on RAG AI pipelines.
-Supports AMD Ryzen (X3D / non-X3D) and Intel Core Ultra CPUs.
+Works with any x86 CPU (AMD, Intel).

 ---